Mrsanyi123/yscroll-extension/README.md

 3. Set your desired daily limit (default: 30 minutes)
 4. Set your session limit (default: 5 minutes, optional)
 5. Click "Finish" to save
+6. Pin it so it's easy to access it again

 ### Dashboard